michaelsinghurse/sales-tax-search-v2/README.md

 I'd like here to give credit to Eric Bishard for his article about [React form validation](https://www.telerik.com/blogs/up-and-running-with-react-form-validation).
 I leaned on it to set up my validation logic for the input elements.

-If you reference back to the code block showing the JSX for the form, you can see that the value of each input element is controlled by the React state object.
-This is what it means to be a "controlled component" then - React is handling the changes to the input elements, validating the new value, adding the new value to the state object, and then re-rendering the element with its value determined by React's state.
-React is the single source of truth.

-#### Displaying Error Messages

-#### Preventing Form Submission if Errors Exist

 ### Setting up the Production Server